Doug Ghim betting profile: Sony Open in Hawaii - PGA TOUR

 Ghim's advanced stats and rankings

-- Ghim posted a 0.202 Strokes Gained: Off-the-Tee average in his past five tournaments.
+- Ghim posted a Strokes Gained: Off-the-Tee average of 0.202 in his past five tournaments, demonstrating solid driving performance.

-- In terms of Strokes Gained: Approach the Green, Ghim sported a 0.160 mark in his past five starts.
+- In terms of Strokes Gained: Approach the Green, Ghim delivered a 0.160 mark in his past five starts, showing strength with his iron play.

-- On and around the greens, Ghim delivered a -0.029 Strokes Gained: Around-the-Green mark and a -0.089 Strokes Gained: Putting mark in his past five tournaments.
+- Around the greens, Ghim averaged -0.029 Strokes Gained in his past five tournaments, indicating room for improvement in his short game.

 All stats in this article are accurate for Ghim as of the start of the Sony Open in Hawaii.